kashmir96/osoappliance/content/posts/air-conditioning-useful-guide-for-buildings.md

 ---

 title: Air Conditioning Useful Guide For Buildings
 description: "Air conditioning is an incredibly useful and necessary component of modern buildings.
-Not only does it provide a comfortable indoo...check it out to learn"
+Not only does it provide a comfortable indoo...get more info"
 keywords: air guide
-publishDate: 45136
+publishDate: 7/29/2023
 tags: ["Heat Pump", "Appliance Consumption", "Appliance Guide"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/heatpump/36.webp
+ image: /img/heatpump/248.webp
- alt: 'someones helpful heat pump having its time in the sun'
+ alt: 'mildly useful heat pump that more than served its purpose'

 ---